-- Assistant Professor, Biomedical Engineering
+- Professor, Biomedical Engineering

-- Secondary Graduate Program Advisor, Biomedical Engineering
+- Graduate Program Director, Biomedical Engineering

 Currently graduate students are needed to help research projects.
 Please contact me if interested: Jingfeng Jiang, PhD

 - Biomechanics (Bio-solids and Biofluids)